arvidn/libtorrent/docs/manual.rst

 ``seed_time_limit`` is the limit on the time a torrent has been an active seed (specified in seconds) before it is considered having met the seed limit criteria.
 See queuing_.

+``peer_turnover_interval`` controls a feature where libtorrent periodically can disconnect the least useful peers in the hope of connecting to better ones.
+This settings controls the interval of this optimistic disconnect.
+It defaults to every 5 minutes, and is specified in seconds.

+``peer_turnover`` Is the fraction of the peers that are disconnected.
+This is a float where 1.f represents all peers an 0 represents no peers.
+It defaults to 4% (i.e. 0.04f)

+``peer_turnover_cutoff`` is the cut off trigger for optimistic unchokes.
+If a torrent has more than this fraction of its connection limit, the optimistic unchoke is triggered.
+This defaults to 90% (i.e. 0.9f).

 ``close_redundant_connections`` specifies whether libtorrent should close connections where both ends have no utility in keeping the connection open.